 Here at Quincy, we are no strangers to the wide variety of industries that use compressed air.
-For many, it is an essential utility, vital for operation.
-Many corporations considered a part of the critical infrastructure industry such as hospitals, pharmaceutical companies, and food companies depend on our support by relying heavily on compressed air.
+It’s an essential utility for many companies, vital for operation throughput and product quality.
+Many corporations considered to be “critical infrastructure” such as hospitals, pharmaceutical companies, and food companies depend heavily on Quincy compressed air.

-We incorporate a variety of technologies to produce and deliver compressed air.
-Every technology has advantages and disadvantages, creating homes for each in specific markets that call on a variety of applications.
-At this point, you may be asking, “What does this have to do with vacuums?”
-I’m glad you asked!
+We offer a variety of technologies to produce and deliver compressed air, each with advantages and disadvantages applicable to any given application.
+At this point, you may be asking, “What does this have to do with vacuum pumps?”

 Vacuum vs Air Compression Technology “Same, but different…”

-- Holding(parts being held in place during machining or assembly)
+- Holding: Parts held in place during machining or assembly

 - Evacuation of A/C Units